-Our school's curriculum is all the planned activities that we organise in order to promote learning, personal growth and development.
-The curriculum is designed taking into consideration the local and national environment during a period of sustained reform and also includes a variety of extra-curricular activities to enrich the pupils' whole learning experience.
-Our curriculum takes into account the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan.
+Our school's curriculum is all the planned activities that we organise to promote learning, personal growth and development.
+The curriculum is designed taking into consideration the local and national environment during a period of sustained reform and also includes a variety of extracurricular and vocational activities to enrich the students' whole learning experience.
+Our curriculum considers the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan.
 Our curriculum does not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

 This policy is related to the curriculum for full-time supervised education for pupils of compulsory school age (construed in accordance with section 8 of the Education Act 1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.
-It ensures:

-- that pupils acquire speaking, listening, literacy and numeracy skills; - that pupils have personal, social, health and economic education which - o reflects the school's aim and ethos; and encourages respect for other people, paying particular regard to the protected characteristics - that in EYFS, there is a programme of activities which is appropriate to pupils' educational needs in relation to personal, social, emotional and physical development and communication and language skills; - that all pupils have the opportunity to learn and make progress; and that there is effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.
+- that pupils acquire speaking, listening, literacy and numeracy skills. - personal, social, health and economic education which - o reflects the school's aim and ethos; and - o encourages respect for other people, paying regard to the protected characteristics set out in the 2010 Act - in EYFS, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills: - that all pupils have the opportunity to learn and make progress, and effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.

-At our School, we seek the highest standards of attainment for all our pupils.
+At our School, we seek the highest standards of attainment for all our students.
 We also value the breadth of the curriculum that we provide.
-We aim to foster creativity in our pupils, and to help pupils become independent learners.
+We aim to foster creativity in our students, and to help students become independent learners.
 Above all we believe in equipping pupils with learning skills that will support them during their education and beyond.